-The Federal High Court in Abuja has issued an arrest warrant for Jacky Ramesh Hathiramani, the former managing director of dormant Dana Air (9J, Lagos), following his repeated failure to appear in court to respond to longstanding financial crime charges involving a total sum of NGN1.37 billion naira (USD825,000).
+The Federal High Court in Abuja has issued an arrest warrant for Jacky Ramesh Hathiramani, the former managing director of dormant Dana Air (DAN, Lagos), following his repeated failure to appear in court to respond to longstanding financial crime charges involving a total sum of NGN1.37 billion naira (USD825,000).

 Hathiramani, who was due to appear in court again on November 4, appears to have left the country, prompting Judge Obiora Egwuatu to order his arrest and reappearance in court on January 13, 2025, according to numerous Nigerian news reports.
 In the absence of his client, Hathiramani's advocate, Bidemi Ademola-Bello, confirmed he was out of the country and filed a preliminary objection challenging both the charges and the court's jurisdiction to hear the case.